Pensions: Mind The Gap Between Contributions And Benefits

 An Example To Follow From Down Under

-If you look to the far right of this graph you will see four non-European countries - three of which I have lived in.
+If you look to the far right of this graph, you will see four non-European countries - three of which I have lived in.
 And, while the situation in Japan, the USA, and Canada are not perfect, they are far better than those of Europe.
 Canada has resisted the urge to lower the retirement age and has actually managed to increase it to ease the burden despite a large pensioner base.

-However, the star performer of the world is Australia - a retirement plan I participated in for four years before leaving, and one which should act as an example to the rest of the world.
+However, the star performer of the world is Australia - a retirement plan I participated in for four years before leaving, and one that should act as an example to the rest of the world.
 In Australia, your employer pays some percentage (~9.5%) of your salary into a private pension fund called Superannuation.
 The fees are low, and a small insurance payment covers you and your family for incapacitation, death, or disability.

 This can't be touched by you unless under extreme economic duress, or if you leave the country permanently.
 The long run benefits of this system will be astounding, not only for those holding their money in their own accounts, but also for the governments that implement such plans.

 As most of the world succumbs to economic stagnation and eventual decline from social benefits, Australia's pensioners will have the sound knowledge that they control their own pensions.
 The government cannot touch it, take it away, or reduce it.
 Sure tax rates could be changed, retirement ages could be changed, but since the government doesn't have the fiscal liability of a vast army of pensioners, the likelihood of a "bail-in" is far less likely.